 We have to say, after about an hour of listening to the new EVO with the Rainier, we feel this is one heck of an easy to listen to rig.
 Compared to more expensive tables it is lacking in very deep bass impact and it's not as dynamic as some $1000-$1500 tables, but geez, it's one incredible bargain for the price.
 The sound is never harsh, it tracks great, and just makes you want to pull out more records, always a winning combination!

-The various versions of the Debut have been the world’s best selling turntables for under $500.
-The Debut Carbon EVO is without a doubt, the best one ever, and still under $500.
+The various versions of the Debut have been the world’s best-selling turntables for under $500.
+The Debut Carbon EVO is without a doubt, the best one ever and just a little more than the original with far better sound.

-This table is simple to set up, easy to listen to, and will get you really involved in the music.
-We can not think of another table for $500 that sounds this good!
+This table is simple to set up, easy to listen to and will get you really involved in the music.
+We can not think of another table for this price that sounds this good!

 And we have saved the best part for last.
 Should you pick up an EVO and start really getting into vinyl, this table has several optional upgrades you can do to make it perform even better.
 Most of the upgrades for the Debut Carbon DC apply as well to the EVO, but we will do a separate article later on how to upgrade the EVO.